 Upon receiving the challenge, SM6, the UE takes the AUTN, which includes a MAC and the SQN.
-The UE calculates the XMAC and checks that XMAC=MAC and that the SQN is in the correct range as in [1].
-If both these checks are successful the UE calculates the response, RES, puts it into the Authorization header and sends it back to the registrar in SM7.
-Draft-ietf-sip-digest-aka-01 [17] specifies the fields to populate corresponding parameters of the response.
+The UE calculates the XMAC and checks that XMAC=MAC and that the SQN is in the correct range as in TS 33.102 [1].
+If both these checks are successful the UE uses RES and some other parameters to calculate an authentication response.
+This response is put into the Authorization header and sent back to the registrar in SM7.RFC 3310 [17] specifies how to populate the parameters of the response.
 It should be noted that the UE at this stage also computes the session keys CK and IK.

-SM7: REGISTER(IMPI, RES)
+SM7: REGISTER(IMPI, Authentication response)

-The P-CSCF forwards the RES in SM8 to the I-CSCF, which queries the HSS to find the address of the S-CSCF.
-In SM9 the I-CSCF forwards the RES to the S-CSCF.
+The P-CSCF forwards the authentication response in SM8 to the I-CSCF, which queries the HSS to find the address of the S-CSCF.
+In SM9 the I-CSCF forwards the authentication response to the S-CSCF.

-Upon receiving SM9 containing the response, the S-CSCF retrieves the active XRES for that user and uses this to check the response sent by the UE as described in Draft-ietf-sip-digest-aka-01 [17].
+Upon receiving SM9 containing the response, the S-CSCF retrieves the active XRES for that user and uses this to check the authentication response sent by the UE as described in RFC 3310 [17].
 If the check is successful then the user has been authenticated and the IMPU is registered in the S-CSCF.
 If the IMPU was not currently registered, the S-CSCF shall send a Cx-Put to update the registration-flag to registered.
 If the IMPU was currently registered the registration-flag is not altered.

-It shall be possible to implicitly register IMPU(s).
+It shall be possible to implicitly register IMPU(s), cf. section 4.3.3.4 in TS 23.228 [3].
 The implicitly registered IMPU(s) all belong to the same Service Profile.
-All the IMPU(s) being implicitly registered shall be delivered by the HSS to the S-CSCF and subsequently to the P-CSCF.
+All the IMPU(s) being implicitly registered shall be delivered by the

+HSS to the S-CSCF and subsequently to the P-CSCF.
 The S-CSCF shall regard all implicitly registered IMPU(s) as registered IMPU(s).